-If you want to change your PCP, call Customer Service.
-You can also change your PCP by logging in to MyPeoplesHealth, our member portal, at http://www.mypeopleshealth.com.
+If you want to change your PCP, call Customer Service or go online.
 If the PCP is accepting additional plan members, the change will become effective on the first day of the following month.
 You will receive a new member ID card that shows this change.